Nivedita123/Database-Management-Systems---Third-Edition-Solutions/Chapter 16 - Solutions.md

 are versions of blind writes.
 In addition to shared and exclusive locks, two special locks are
 supported: An object must be locked in I mode before incrementing it and locked in D mode before decrementing it.
-An I lock is compatible with another I or D lock on the same object, but not with 5 and X locks.
+An I lock is compatible with another I or D lock on the same object, but not with S and X locks.
 1. Illustrate how the use of I and D locks can increase concurrency.
-(Show a schedule allowed by Strict 2PL that only uses 5 and X locks.
+(Show a schedule allowed by Strict 2PL that only uses S and X locks.
 Explain how the use of I and D locks can allow more actions to be interleaved, while continuing to follow Strict 2PL.)
 2. Informally explain how Strict 2PL guarantees serializability even in the presence of I and D locks.
 (Identify which pairs of actions conflict, in the sense that their relative